-To honor Black History, we have partnered with Anthony Cooper-Jenkins, artist, teacher, and Pactimo Ambassador on a jersey that expresses a message he is deeply invested in...
+To honor Black Cyclists, we have partnered with Anthony Cooper-Jenkins, artist, teacher, and Pactimo Ambassador, on a jersey that expresses a message he is deeply invested in...

 "We're doing this for representation, we're doing this for visibility, we're doing this for a shock factor, we're doing this because now that we know what it means to be a black cyclist, we're doing this because we have to, we have an obligation to, we have a responsibility to do it and do it well."

 "In order to represent ourselves and represent each other.
 In order to create a legacy for those that follow, or feel like they want to follow," Anthony explains.
-"And just the movement and the representation of all the riders.
-You see it's a celebration.
-You see confidence.
-You see movement in the sense of, like, I'm coming at you, coming towards you in a way that you cannot ignore."
+"And just the movement in the sense of, like, I'm coming at you, coming towards you in a way that you cannot ignore."

 Regarding the other design elements and colors, Anthony wanted to create a timeless jersey that would evoke pride when wearing the kit.

 The numbers 1926 appear on both sleeves and the cap visor to remind us in 1926, we as a country, celebrated for the first time "Black History Week," the origins of what we celebrate every February.

 For every cycling jersey and bib sold, Pactimo will donate to The Thurgood Marshall College Fund.

 Above: Josh Hartman and Jataya Taylor at the Dr. Martin Luther King Jr. Memorial in Denver's City Park.